aryaman-data/Credit-Card-Fraud-Detection/README.md

 ##  Project Overview

 Credit card fraud is a growing financial threat worldwide.
-This project builds a supervised machine learning pipeline to classify transactions as **genuine (0)** or **fraudulent (1)** using anonymised PCA features from real-world transaction data.
+This project builds a supervised machine learning pipeline to classify transactions as **genuine** or **fraudulent** using anonymised PCA features from real-world transaction data.

 ---